Simbomb/Diverse/README.md

 lagring-main is a project in the course IV1351 Data Storage Paradigms where we make a conceptual, logical/physical model and later a database based on this model that can be modified by a using java database connectivety.

+This folder contains programs coded with Elixir during my Programming II ID1019 course.
+It includes a program that generates a unique Mandelbrot set, an emulator for MIPS, and an Huffman encoder/decoder that compresses text files.
+Additionally, there are some programming challenges that I have completed.